Making disks available on your own machine

 cd fi-home-smb

-if configured correctly, it succeeds and the subsequent listing of contents displays the files in the remote directory.
+command will succeed if configured correctly and the subsequent listing of contents will show the files in the remote directory.
 After a period of inactivity, the remote directory is disconnected and the mountpoint is deleted.

 Possible problems

-Mounting a remote directory to the file system will overlap the contents of the directory we use as a mountpoint.
-The original directory still exists, but is not easily accessible until the remote directory is disconnected.
-However, programs that already have that directory or subdirectory open will see its original contents.
-Therefore, if you were in a mountpoint, mounted a remote directory in it, and listed its contents, nothing would seem to change.
-In this case, switching to this directory again will help.
+Mounting the remote directory to the file system causes the contents of the directory we are using as a mountpoint to be overlaid.
+The original directory still exists, but is simply not accessible until the remote directory is unmounted.
+However, programs that already have that directory or subdirectory open will see the original contents.
+Therefore, if you were at the mountpoint, mounted the remote directory and dumped its contents, seemingly nothing would change.
+In that case, switching to that directory again will help.

-When connecting directories over a network, it is a good idea to be aware of the risk of losing your network connection.
-In this case, of course, working with the mounted directory will no longer work.
-However, programs that work with the contents of this directory may also freeze (go into an uninterrupted sleep state; in the output
+When mounting directories over a network, it is a good idea to be aware of the risk associated with losing network connectivity.
+In such a case, working with the mounted directory will of course cease.
+Also, programs that work with the contents of this directory may freeze (go into an uninterruptible sleep state; state D in the output of

 top